-As if the general heat that surrounds us during hot summer months isn’t enough, with today’s global warming contributes to extreme heat conditions that are harsh on our lawns.
+As if the general heat that surrounds us during hot summer months isn’t enough, today's global warming contributes to extreme heat conditions that are harsh on our lawns.
 Maintaining a lush lawn can be a chore during long heat waves – even more so if there are restrictions in your locale for how frequently you can water your lawn.
-Here are some of our best tips for keeping your lawn lush and healthy during a heat wave.
+Though the ideal stressed grass solution for Minneapolis and St. Paul residents is hiring expert landscaping services, here are some of our best tips for keeping your lawn lush and healthy during a heat wave.

 Mowing in Heat

 Whether the hot weather is typical for your region or you are in the throes of extreme heat, there are several things you should keep in mind in order to maintain a healthy, intact lawn.

 One of the most common mistakes made by homeowners and landscapers in lawn care is cutting grass too short.
 When a lawn is cut too short, it interferes with the grass’ ability to generate energy sufficient for growth.
 On the flip side, if grass is cut at the proper height, the roots are able to strengthen to support a more vigorous lawn that tolerates stress better.
 It is important to know that some types of grass have different growth habitats and their ideal mowing height should be taken into consideration, such as cool-season grass and warm-season grass types.
 3 to 4 inches is a good height to keep your lawn during a heatwave.

 Employ the One-Third Rule